 - At the Assistant Professor rank or higher, faculty in the practice mission, demonstrates competence in an area of clinical expertise and engages in inquiry and scholarship that contributes to the practice of clinical practice.

 - Participates collaboratively in the development, implementation, and evaluation of curriculum.
+Mentors and advises students.

-- These activities could include faculty meetings, committee membership, professional activities, and other responsibilities as assigned by the Program or Academic Director.
+- These activities could include faculty meetings, committee membership, professional activities and other responsibilities as assigned by the Program or Academic Director.